KaiNorberg/PatchworkOS/README.md

 ## Features

-  - Multicore 64bit monolithic kernel
+  - Monolithic Preemptive kernel
+  - 64-bit
+  - SMP (Symmetric Multiprocessing)
   - Custom UEFI bootloader
   - More to be added...